Covid 19 coronavirus: Two new Auckland community cases an adult and child, infected with South African strain - NZ Herald

 • Iwi's Northland Covid-19 checkpoints to go ahead without police

+Long queues are already forming at Auckland Covid testing centres this morning after confirmation two people have tested positive for the virus after leaving a managed isolation facility.

-The two new Auckland Covid cases in the community have the same South African strain of the virus as the Northland woman infected at the Pullman Hotel.
+The two cases in the community have the same South African strain of the virus as the Northland woman infected at the Pullman Hotel.

 The pair are an adult and a child, Covid Response Minister Chris Hipkins confirmed this morning.